 If you have applied for other benefits like tax credits, but haven’t been advised what you will receive, you can still use the online form.
 Please let us know as soon as you receive any other benefits as this will affect your benefit calculation.

-Once we have processed your benefit application, you will be able to check your benefit details online via My Account by registering for the 'housing and council tax benefit service’.
+Once we have processed your benefit application, you will be able to check your benefit details online via My Account.
+You will need to open a My Account and then link your benefit account.

 What if I don't appear to qualify?

 If you use the calculator and don't appear to qualify, please check you have provided all the relevant information and that all the amounts you have included are correct.

 - if the information you provided is correct but you have no entitlement, then perhaps consider whether you should proceed.

 - if you decide not to submit the claim, then click on the X at the top right hand side of the calculator and you will return to this page.